Se bon ki ra.

 |

-For many years, HAITI’S BACK PORCH has supported artists of Haiti exclusively.
+For many years, HAITI’S BACK PORCH has supported the artisans of Haiti.
 Their art is purchased from them in Haiti, so they receive in full the prices they set.
-All profits from the store go back to Haiti, to support our programs and to bring more Haitian artists into world markets through Haiti’s Back Porch.
+All profits from sales here go back to Haiti, to support our programs and to bring more Haitian artists into world markets through Haiti’s Back Porch.

-Most of the DECORATIVE METAL comes from one neighborhood in Haiti—Croix-des-Bouquets, which is about a ½-hour drive from Port-au-Prince to the northeast.
+The DECORATIVE METAL mostly comes mianlyfrom one neighborhood in Haiti—Croix-des-Bouquets- which is about a ½-hour drive from Port-au-Prince to the northeast.
 The small, vibrant community is both home and work space to about three dozen metal artists and many of their families.

-The metal, for large part, comes from used oil drums bought at the Port-au-Prince docks.
+The metal comes from used oil drums bought at the Port-au-Prince docks.
 Requiring intense labor, every drum must be cleaned of all oil residues and flattened.
 Each artist draws his design on the steel with chalk.
 Then the piece is hand cut, using hammer and chisel.
 It takes many steps and many hours to make a single piece of art.
 Some people prefer the natural steel color.
 Others love the bright-painted designs embellishing the raw steel.

 There may come a time when there is a shortage of these drums as the world turns to new ways and new material for shipping oil.
 Heavy plastic is already being used to ship crude.

-Most of the deforestation in Haiti started many decades ago and is attributed today, in large part, to the charcoal trade.
-Much of the WOOD sold at Haiti’s Back Porch is obeche wood, artfully carved and finished into stunning bowls and trays by Einstein Albert, whose father before him, David Alt, created beauty from Haiti’s native wood.
+WOOD - Most of the deforestation in Haiti started many decades ago and is attributed today, in large part, to the charcoal trade.
+Much of the WOOD sold through Haiti’s Back Porch is obeche wood, artfully carved and finished into stunning bowls and trays by Einstein Albert (with a 14 step process), whose father before him, David Auld, created beauty from Haiti’s native wood.
 The obeche is a fast growing tree, mostly unsuitable for charcoal.
 Some years ago Einstein Albert was given a track of forest so he will have wood to make his bowls for generations to come.
 The other native wood Haitian artists use is mahogany.